 PROBLEM 3.
-The goal of this question is to use traceroute to collect some round-trip time (RTT) delays.
-To find more information about traceroute, type man traceroute at a terminal prompt.
+The goal of this question is to use traceroute to collect some round-trip time (RTT) delays, using the command traceroute hostname in the terminal.
+To find more information about traceroute, type man traceroute at a terminal prompt or into a browser to get a page describing how the command traceroute works in more detail.
+You can also type traceroute -I hostname on linux and traceroute -P ICMP hostname on Mac OS to use ICMP instead of UDP, since routers are more likely to respond to ICMP.
+On windows you can use tracert hostname instead of traceroute hostname.